Was that actually a tsunami that hit Florida? Yes, but not the kind you think

 Meteotsunamis only last about an hour because once the leading edge of the storm passes onto land, the action subsides.

-The meteotsunami was about 2.5 feet higher than the forecast wave height and around 4 feet higher than average sea level.
+The meteotsunami was about 2.5 feet (0.8 meters) higher than the forecast wave height and around 4 feet (1.2 meters) higher than average sea level.

 The weather service does not issue specific advisories for meteotsunamis.
 If the agency forecasts that a storm will have substantial impact, it issues a coastal flood watch or warning.